 Until the 2019 Christchurch mosque killings, New Zealand itself was not the victim of a large-scale terrorist attack.
-However, New Zealanders living and travelling overseas were amongst the recorded casualties of such attacks.
-At least two New Zealanders were killed at the World Trade Center in 2001, three in bombings in Bali in 2002, one in bombings in London in 2005, and one in a bombing of the Jakarta Marriott Hotel in 2009.
+However, New Zealanders living or travelling overseas were amongst the victims of such attacks.
+At least two New Zealanders were killed at the World Trade Center in 2001, three in bombings in Bali in 2002, one in bombings in London in 2005, and one in a bombing of the Marriott Hotel in Jakarta in 2009.

 New Zealand and the Afghanistan war

-New Zealand public reaction to the war in Afghanistan has been relatively muted.
+New Zealand public reaction to the war in Afghanistan was relatively muted.
 This may be due to the limited media coverage of the activities of New Zealand forces and the relatively small number of casualties.
 The awarding of the Victoria Cross to SAS soldier Corporal Willie Apiata, for bravery under fire in 2004, was generally greeted with public approval.
-On the other hand, investigative journalists have claimed that SAS troops were involved in operations in which civilians were killed in August 2010, and transferred Afghan prisoners to US and Afghan forces that used torture in interrogations in early 2011.
+On the other hand, investigative journalists claimed that SAS troops were involved in operations in which civilians were killed in August 2010, and transferred Afghan prisoners to US and Afghan forces that used torture in interrogations in early 2011.
 An inquiry into the former allegation found in 2020 that the SAS operations had been justified but that there had been deficiencies in subsequent NZDF investigations into possible civilian casualties.

-In November 2001 New Zealand was one of the first countries to commit military assistance to ‘Operation Enduring Freedom’, a United States-initiated and -led military operation in Afghanistan that runs in parallel to the NATO-led stabilisation operations of the International Security Assistance Force (ISAF).
+In November 2001 New Zealand committed military assistance to ‘Operation Enduring Freedom’, a United States-initiated and -led military operation in Afghanistan that ran in parallel to the NATO-led stabilisation operations of the International Security Assistance Force (ISAF).

-Between 2003 and 2013 a 122-person Provincial Reconstruction Team (PRT) was deployed in Bamyan province on six-month long rotations.
-It was responsible for maintaining security in the province in conjunction with local authorities and the Afghan National Police.
-The PRT undertook patrols throughout the province and acted as a project manager for New Zealand Aid Programme teams.
+Between 2003 and 2013 a 122-person Provincial Reconstruction Team (PRT) was deployed in Bamyan province on six-month rotations, maintaining security in conjunction with local authorities and the Afghan National Police.
+The PRT undertook patrols and acted as project manager for New Zealand Aid Programme teams.
 The PRT consisted of liaison teams supported by infantry, engineers, staff officers, and communications and logistics staff.

-New Zealand Defence Force officers have been deployed to Afghanistan in a variety of logistical, instructional, liaison, and policy and planning roles.
-These officers worked to a number of different headquarters, including ISAF, UNAMA (United Nations Assistance Mission Afghanistan), HQ CJTF (HQ Coalition Joint Task Force) and CFC (Combined Forces Command).
+Other New Zealand Defence Force officers were deployed to Afghanistan in a variety of logistical, instructional, liaison, and policy and planning roles.
+They worked to a number of different headquarters, including ISAF, UNAMA (United Nations Assistance Mission Afghanistan), HQ CJTF (HQ Coalition Joint Task Force) and CFC (Combined Forces Command).

-Thirty-eight support personnel and SAS (Special Air Service) soldiers worked as a training and support element alongside the Afghanistan National Police Crisis Response Unit.
+Thirty-eight support personnel and SAS soldiers worked as a training and support element alongside the Afghanistan National Police Crisis Response Unit.
 This group provided personal protection to key Afghan figures and responded to terrorist incidents in the Kabul area.

-Ten New Zealand soldiers have died while stationed in Afghanistan: eight in combat and two in non-combat situations.
+Ten New Zealand soldiers died while stationed in Afghanistan, eight of them in combat.